John Wesley Powell: Colorado expeditions

-In 1869, he set out to explore the Colorado River and the Grand Canyon.
+In 1869, John Wesley Powell set out to explore the Colorado River and the Grand Canyon.
 Gathering ten men, four boats and food for 10 months, he set out from Green River, Wyoming, on May 24.
 Passing through dangerous rapids, the group passed down the Green River to its confluence with the Colorado River (then also known as the Grand River upriver from the junction), near present-day Moab, Utah, and completed the journey on August 30, 1869.

-The members of the first Powell expedition were:
+The members of the 1869 Powell expedition were: